 Compared to studies performed ten years ago, the research behind how phytocannabinoids function now contains a wealth of information.
 This is largely due to technological advances and the repeal of federal and state laws that imposed a zero-tolerance policy on plant matter.
 However, there is still a long way to go.
 To fully comprehend how cannabis works, further research is needed.

 What is the Difference between Phytocannabinoids and Endocannabinoids?

 The main difference between phytocannabinoids and endocannabinoids (also known as endogenous cannabinoids) is who manufactures them.
-The prefix “phyto” refers to the fact that the first is derived from plants.
+The prefix “Phyto” refers to the fact that the first is from plants.
 Mammalian cells produce the latter.
 Humans and animals both produce endocannabinoids naturally.
 They also have medicinal effects on the body.

 The endocannabinoid system (ECS) is a complex system for generating and processing natural chemical compounds.
-Digestion, pain tolerance, memory, brain activity, mood, energy, and even the reception of happy hormones like serotonin are all regulated by the ECS.
+The ECS regulates digestion, pain tolerance, memory, brain activity, mood, energy, and even the reception of happy hormones like serotonin.

 Unfortunately, not everybody can create endocannabinoids naturally.
 Several autoimmune disorders and medical conditions obstruct the body’s normal healing abilities.
-External cannabinoids, such as phytocannabinoids formed by plants, may be used in this situation.
+External cannabinoids, such as phytocannabinoids form by plants, may be of use in this situation.

 While phytocannabinoids are more commonly found in cannabis plants, chemical phenotypes of phytocannabinoids may also be found in other plant species.
 This includes those with their own terpenes and flavonoids.
-THC and CBD, as previously mentioned, are usually the most widely known and well-studied cannabinoids.
+THC and CBD are usually the most widely known cannabinoids.
 This is due in part to THC’s psychoactive properties and CBD’s lack of them.

 Read More: What Does CBD Feel Like?